Strengthening capacity in Africa to meet pesticide export requirements

-Pesticide residue data needed to establish Codex Maximum Residue Levels (MRLs) are almost exclusively generated in industrialized countries.
-Very rarely are data generated in developing countries and, therefore, few Codex MRLs are established for minor-use crops (crops of low pesticide usage on a global scale, often termed "specialty crops" or minor crops), such as tropical fruits grown in developing countries.
-Where MRLs do not exist, exporters often face challenges to reach export markets.
-If MRLs do not reflect the actual pesticide use patterns where the crops are grown, then pests will not be controlled effectively.
-This project is helping selected African countries to generate residue data in order to facilitate the registration of new crop protection tools, inform the establishment of MRLs, and boost international trade.
-The focus is on low risk pesticides and tropical fruits.
-Through the project, national authorities are collaborating with each other, the private sector and international partners to conduct coordinated and complementary pesticide residue studies.
-Skills and experiences gained will enable African countries to expand and prioritize their pesticide residue programmes, proactively address emerging pest control needs, and comply with international food safety standards.
-This project is part of a global MRL initiative to enhance market access for specialty crops, with complementary STDF-funded projects in Latin America and ASEAN Member States.
+This project helped selected African countries to generate residue data in order to facilitate the registration of new crop protection tools, inform the establishment of MRLs, and boost international trade.
+The focus was on low-risk pesticides and tropical fruits.
+Government authorities in five African countries (Ghana, Kenya, Senegal, Tanzania and Uganda) collaborated with each other, the private sector and international partners to conduct coordinated and complementary pesticide residue studies.
+Skills and experiences gained enabled African countries to expand and prioritize their residue programmes, to address proactively emerging pest control needs, and to comply with international food safety standards.

 Increased participation of African countries in setting Codex MRLs

-A major component of this project is to harmonize MRLs in accordance with international standards to improve market access for agricultural products.
-This will be achieved through a process to facilitate the establishment and implementation of Codex MRLs for minor-use crops.
-At least five residue studies will be completed that could support five new Codex MRLs for the commodities selected.
-The studies will use a very low-risk test pesticide (spinetoram), focused on guava, banana, papaya, pineapple and passion fruit.
-Upon completion of the studies, the residue data generated will be packaged and submitted to Codex to support the establishment of MRLs.
-Participating countries will receive guidance on how to nominate their pesticide/commodity to be placed on the FAO/WHO Joint Meeting on Pesticide Residues (JMPR) review schedule, how to prepare and package the data submission, and how to best coordinate efforts with other countries.
+Efficacy trials in three countries will be completed in 2018 to enable national registration of the compound.
+Upon completion of the studies, the residue data generated can be packaged and submitted to Codex to support the establishment of MRLs.
+Participating countries received guidance on how to nominate their pesticide/commodity to be placed on the FAO/WHO Joint Meeting on Pesticide Residues (JMPR) review schedule, how to prepare and package the data submission, and how to best coordinate efforts with other countries.

 More efficient use of available resources through enhanced collaboration

-Increased environmental and consumer safety through upgraded crop protection tools
+Improved environmental and consumer safety through upgraded crop protection tools

 While second and third generation pesticides are being phased out by developed countries due to human and environmental risks, farmers in developing countries often continue to use these chemicals because of the lack of international MRLs based on newer, safer (less toxic) pesticides for their specialty crops.
 Due to this situation, farmers are limited in their crop protection tools (continued use of more toxic chemicals) resulting in economic loss (restricted market access), lower crop productivity (increased rate of pest resistance), and negative impacts on environmental, worker, and consumer safety.
-This project will help to resolve these issues, with additional benefits for agricultural productivity, environmental safety and consumer safety.
+This project helped to resolve these issues, with additional benefits for agricultural productivity, environmental safety and consumer safety.